Lydiah82/active-directory-homelab/README.md

 # active-directory-homelab
 A comprehensive Active Directory homelab built on Hyper-V featuring Windows Server 2022 as a Domain Controller and Windows 10 Pro clients.
 Includes full AD DS configuration, DNS setup, user/group management, and Group Policy Objects for hands-on learning and testing.
-Planning to switch network to private later to implement DHCP
+Planning to change network Adapter later to private switch to implement DHCP

 ## Infrastructure
 - **Hypervisor:** Microsoft Hyper-V